cchitsiang/awesome-stars/topics.md

 ## frontend

 - [web-fragments/web-fragments](https://github.com/web-fragments/web-fragments) - A radically different microfrontend solution that actually works and is easy to incrementally adopt.
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
-Design directly in your live React app and publish your changes to code.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Open-Source Visual Vibecoding Editor – Visually build, style, and edit your React App with AI
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open source website builder and Webflow alternative.
 Webstudio is an advanced visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore: